WilliBoelke/simple-recycler-view-swipe-gestures/README.md

 ## 1. Introduction

-An easy to use and highly customizable implemenation of swipe gestures for an android RecyclerView.
+An easy to use and highly customizable implementation of swipe gestures for an android RecyclerView.

 *	Support for left and right swipes for any RecyclerView
 *	Set Colours as background for each swipe direction